 The hormonal IUD can be inserted at any time of the month, but it's best during your period when the cervix is more open and as long as a provider can be certain you are not pregnant.

 You can have sex again as soon as everything feels normal after the placement.
 This may take a few days given cramping and some bleeding.

 How can I tell if something is not right with my IUD?

 You need to see your health service provider if you have any of the 'PAINS'-signs:

-P: Period pain, or spotting lasting longer than the first few weeks
+P: Pregnancy is suspected, or spotting lasting longer than the first two weeks

 A: Abdominal pain, pain with intercourse

 I: Infection or STD exposure, abnormal vaginal discharge